danfuzz/samizdat/README.md

 * `samex-3` &hellip; `samex-N` &mdash; Samizdat Layers 3
   through N interpreters.

-  For `M` and `N` where `N == M + 1`, `samizdat-N` is written in the language implemented by Samizdat Layer M. `samizdat-N` accepts the language Samizdat layer N, translating it to the same underlying executable parse tree form that is specified by Layer 0 and executed by `samex-naif` and `samizdat-naif`.
+  For each `N`, `samizdat-N` accepts the language Samizdat Layer N, translating it to the same underlying executable parse tree form that is specified by Layer 0 and executed by `samex-naif` and `samizdat-naif`.

+  For `M` and `N` where `M == N + 1`, `samizdat-M` is written in the language implemented by Samizdat Layer N.

 * `samex-deft` &mdash; Samizdat interpreter.